karatekid/karatekid.github.io/_posts/2015-5-11-rtw-first.md

 town on the east side of Taiwan.
 We all talked on the train, and me and Andy had a nice chance to catch up on each other's lives.
-Once we arrived in Hualien I was simultaneously struck by the sheer quantity of gas scooters and the abundance of people that were eschewing forth from the train station.
+Once we arrived in Hualien I was simultaneously struck by the sheer quantity of gas scooters int the street and the abundance of people that were eschewing forth from the train station.

 Unfortunately it was raining, and instead of